 “She has gone and gotten herself with child.”
 Father’s voice was cold.

-My heart felt like it stopped then started again at double time.
 Ishtar had a secret lover?
-Why would she risk the alliance with the Two Lands for a dalliance with a man she would never see again and who would likely forget her as soon as she sailed away?
-Cold washed over me as I realised the implication for myself.
+Why would she risk the alliance with Egypt for a dalliance with a man she would never see again and who would likely forget her as soon as she sailed away?
+A chill washed over me as I realised the implication for myself.

 Father could hardly send a pregnant bride to Pharaoh.